Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMSite.md

 ```

 ### -ClientCertificateSelectionCriteriaValue
-Specifies a value for the *ClientCertificateSelectionCriteriaType*.
+Specifies a value for the *ClientCertificateSelectionCriteriaType* parameter.

 ```yaml
 Type: String